Vishesh73/devops_labs/README.md

 pip install pyinstaller
 pyinstaller --onefile bank_account.py

+# Build artifact
+This will generate a dist/ directory with .tar.gz and .whl files that you can upload to PyPI or distribute. pip install build python -m build

 # 5. Run the script
 Test the script by running it from the command line: python bank.py